 - Submit your official scores for the Biology Subject GRE with an overall ranking in the 70th percentile, as a minimum; OR

 - The graduate committee may consider applicants, who do not meet criteria a-c, on an individual basis with the support of a member of the Graduate Faculty in the Department of Biological Sciences.

-- Submit a letter to the Department of Biological Sciences, at the address below, describing your interest in our Biology MS program.
+- Submit a letter describing your interest in our Biology MS program.
 This letter should succinctly identify your career goals, your research interests, and identify the faculty member(s) with whom you are most interested in pursuing a thesis research project.